2014–15 Tunisian Cup

 The 2014–15 Tunisian Cup (Coupe de Tunisie) was the 83rd season of the football cup competition of Tunisia.

-The competition is organized by the Fédération Tunisienne de Football (FTF) and open to all clubs in Tunisia.
+The competition was organized by the Fédération Tunisienne de Football (FTF) and open to all clubs in Tunisia.

 Ligue 1 teams entered the competition in the Round of 32.

 First round

 Ligue 3 games

 Only Ligue 3 teams compete in this round.

 Ligue 2 games

 Only Ligue 2 teams compete in this round.